KingIdee/guest-writer/articles/2019-12-07-building-and-securing-mobx-apps-with-auth0.markdown

 }
 ```

 Now, you need to create a store for your application.
 Stores are usually compulsory in MobX apps.
-One of the main importance of having them is that it helps you move logic and state out of your components into a standalone testable unit that can be used in both frontend and backend JavaScript.
+One of the main importance of having them is that they help you move logic and state out of your components into a standalone testable unit that can be used in both frontend and backend JavaScript.
 This is usually a good idea if you want to write maintainable and testable apps.

 So, go ahead and create a `Store.js` file in the `src` folder.
 After creating the file, paste this snippet inside it:

 ```JavaScript
 // src/Store.js

 class Store {
     products = [
       {